Engineering Technology Course Descriptions

 - Solve simple equations involving right angle trigonometry.

-ETEC 155: Special Topics: Engineering Technology
+ETEC 155: Special Topics in Engineering Technology

 Credits: Maximum of 5.0 possibleTopics of current interest in Engineering Technology.